-Under the Texas electric restructuring law, the Texas Utility Commission is required to conduct true-up proceedings for each investor-owned utility whose generation assets were "unbundled" from its transmission and distribution assets in order to quantify and reconcile the amount of stranded costs, ECOM True-Up, unreconciled fuel costs, "price to beat" clawback component (See Note 8(b)) and other regulatory assets associated with electric generation operations (true-up costs).
-On June 18, 2003, the Texas Utility Commission ruled that the Company's filing for recovery of its true-up costs will be made on March 31, 2004.
-The Company had requested, and the Texas Utility Commission had initially proposed, a filing date of January 12, 2004.
-The law requires a final order to be issued by the Texas Utility Commission not more than 150 days after a proper filing is made by the regulated utility.
+Under the Texas electric restructuring law, the Texas Utility Commission is required to conduct true-up proceedings for each investor-owned utility whose generation assets were "unbundled" from its transmission and distribution assets in order to quantify and reconcile the amount of stranded costs, ECOM True-Up, unreconciled fuel costs, "price to beat" clawback component (See Note 8(b)) and other regulatory assets associated with electric generation operations (true-up components).
+On June 18, 2003, the Texas Utility Commission ruled that the Company's filing for recovery of its true-up components will be made on March 31, 2004.
+The law requires a final order to be issued by the Texas Utility Commission not more than 150 days after a proper filing is made by the regulated utility, although, under its rules the Texas Utility Commission can extend the 150 day deadline for good cause.

-Any delay in the final order date will result in a delay in the securitization of the Company's stranded costs and the start of recovery of certain carrying costs through non-bypassable charges to the Company's

-In addition, the delay in the Company's filing for recovery of its true-up costs means that the calculation of the market value per share of the Texas Genco common stock for purposes of the Texas Utility Commission's stranded cost determination might be more or less than the purchase price per share calculated under the option held by Reliant Resources to purchase CenterPoint Energy's 81% ownership interest in Texas Genco.
+Any delay in the final order date will result in a delay in the securitization of the Company's stranded costs and the start of recovery of certain carrying costs through non-bypassable charges to the Company's customers.
+In addition, the March 31, 2004 filing date for the Company's recovery of its true-up components means that the calculation of the market value per share of the Texas Genco common stock for purposes of the Texas Utility Commission's stranded cost determination might be more than the purchase price per share calculated under the option held by Reliant Resources to purchase CenterPoint Energy's 81% ownership interest in Texas Genco.
 Under the option, the purchase price will be based on market prices during the 120 trading days ending on January 9, 2004, but under the filing schedule prescribed by the Texas Utility Commission, the value of that ownership interest for the stranded cost determination will be based on market prices during the 120 trading days ending on March 30, 2004.
 If Reliant Resources exercises its option at a lower price than the market value used by the Texas Utility Commission, the Company would be unable to recover the difference.